GautamGupta/bb-legacy-plugins/easy-mentions/trunk/readme.txt

 You can contribute by translating this plugin.
 Please refer to [this post](http://gaut.am/translating-wordpress-or-bbpress-plugins/) to know how to translate.

 = To Do =
-* Add the option to link `#tag` to a tag.
-(Scheduled for 0.3)
+Nothing for now.

 = License =
-GNU General Public License, Version 3: http://www.gnu.org/licenses/gpl-3.0.txt
+GNU General Public License version 3 (GPLv3): http://www.opensource.org/licenses/gpl-3.0.html

 = Donate =
-* You may donate by going [here](http://gaut.am/donate/EM/).
+You may donate by going [here](http://gaut.am/donate/EM/).

 == Installation ==